taocpp/PEGTL/doc/Rule-Reference.md

 * `V` is of type `std::uint8_t`.
 * [Equivalent] to `property_value< UCHAR_TRAIL_CANONICAL_COMBINING_CLASS, V >`.

 ## Buffer Rules

-These rules are used in conjunction with buffer inputs.
+These rules are used in conjunction with [Incremental Input].

 Unlike most other rules their implementation resides directly in namespace `tao::pegtl` instead of in `tao::pegtl::internal` with disabled control.